lucarossi9/statistical_computation_4/index.md

 As we can observe from the table of the results above, using residual autoencoder allows us to gain $$0.055$$ in accuracy in H9 dataset.
 However, we loose $$0.034$$ and $$0.037$$ in accuracy in the pc3 and mb datasets respectively.

 The histogram below presents the predicted pseudo times for h9 dataset.
 We coloured the distributions to make clear which are the real phases of the cells.
-GPLVM was the model that best predicted the h9 dataset.
+Residual autoencoder was the model that best predicted the h9 dataset.

 | ![histogram of predicted times for h9](assets/images/h9_hist.png) |
 |:--:|